catghotii/launch_school/rb101/lesson_2/pseudo-code practice 1.md

 - string
 - character
 - index_counter
+- current_character
 - match_counter
 - saved_index

 Actions:
-- Iterate over each character
+Iterate over each character
 - Check for a match
   - if match found, match_counter by 1
     - save index to a variable
+- increment index by 1
+- reset current character

 - Repeat until the end of the string or when three matches are found

 - if 3 matches are found: return the saved index